 There are times when life gets complicated and circumstances make it impossible to keep up with all the expenses and the bills and the debts that result.
-Whether it is job loss, medical bills, or personal events such as death or divorce, credit card debt and mortgage payments can become overwhelming.
+Whether it is a job loss, medical bills or personal events such as death or divorce, credit card debt and mortgage payments can become overwhelming.
 Filing bankruptcy can be a very good solution and strategy for getting back on track with personal finances and eliminating credit card and medical debt.

 In order to eliminate credit card and medical debts and have a fresh start, it is usually necessary to go through the process of either chapter 7 or chapter 13 bankruptcy.
-However, it is not easy to go through this process alone, and it is always a good idea to talk to a bankruptcy attorney who is capable of handling the complex work as well as offering advice on how the law can affect on credit score.
+However, it is not easy to go through this process alone, and it is always a good idea to talk to a bankruptcy attorney who is capable of handling the complex work as well as offering advice on how the law can affect credit score.

 A skilled bankruptcy attorney needs to understand the current situation of the client and then come up with a game plan for eliminating debt.
-Deciding whether to file Chapter 7 or Chapter 13 bankruptcy depends on the amount of debt, as well as income and assets such as a home and cars.
+Deciding whether to file Chapter 7 or Chapter 13 bankruptcy depends on the amount of debt, as well as income and assets such as a home and car.

 Benefits of Chapter 7 and 13 Bankruptcy

 Chapter 7 bankruptcy provides complete elimination of unsecured debts such as credit cards and medical bills.
 Chapter 7 also stops wage garnishment, collection of judgments, collection calls, and collection of personal loans.